Many of the best business phone systems remain to be an

 Support is included from Grandstream.

-Now in 2021 each of our on-premise PBX business phone system choices
+Each of our on-premise PBX business phone system choices

-get high customer reviews and receive notable industry awards.
-Both the Mitel MiVoice Connect
+sustains high customer reviews and receives notable industry awards.

 continues as a consistent option that can accommodate a broad range of varied

-requirements.
+installation requirements.

-NEC has for years developed a reputation for reliable, robust affordable
+NEC has developed a reputation for reliable, robust affordable

-companies that desire an affordable VoIP appliance with innovative technology, Zultys
+businesses that desire an affordable VoIP appliance with innovative technology, Zultys

-winning system.
+delivers an award-winning system.
 Likewise, Sangoma's PBXact and Grandstream's UCM

-continues as an impressive
+as impressive

 their